redvers/odbc-tutorial/docs/simple/connecting.md

 ODBC by default commits every command you execute after you execute it.
 This is called "autocommit".

-Transactions are a best-practice, so we are going to utilize them in our tutorial from the very begining.
+Transactions are a best-practice, so we are going to utilize them in our tutorial from the very beginning.

 In order to implement transactions, we need to disable autocommit.